 To log the Earthcache

-To log this cache, send me a message through my geocaching profile either by clicking my name at the top of this cache description, or by clicking my name below:
+To log this cache, send me a message or email through my geocaching profile either by clicking my name at the top of this cache page, or by clicking my name below:

-In the message, please write the name and GC number of this geocache, which dates you visited and logged it, and also the following:
+In the message, please write the name and GC number of this geocache, which date you visited and logged it, and also the following:

 1. Have a look at a 5cm x 5cm area on the surface of the stone.
 How many different types of grain crystal do you see?
 What colour are they?